 An analysis of the forces and institutions which have influenced political developments in the Soviet Union and the Russian Federation since 1917.
-Offered every 3 years.
-3 credits.

 PO 355 Foreign Policy of the Soviet Union and the Russian Federation

 Prerequisite: PO 101

 An analysis of the instruments and developments of the Soviet Union's and the Russian Federation's foreign policies since 1917.